Meet the Practice

 - ADHD, Oppositional Defiant, Mood Disturbances, Anxiety, Learning Problems

-- Social Skills and Anger Management Group Training
+- Social Skills Groups on Monday and Saturday

 Dr. Feldman received her undergraduate degree in psychology from the University of Richmond and received her doctorate in school psychology from the University of North Carolina at Chapel Hill.
 Her graduate training included rotations at Dorothea Dix Child Psychiatric Outpatient Clinic in Raleigh, NC and Children’s National Medical Center Hyperactivity and Learning Problems Clinic.
 She completed a pre-doctoral internship and post-doctoral fellowship at the Johns Hopkins School of Medicine Kennedy Krieger Institute.
 Dr. Feldman is also an adjunct professor at Towson University.